How a loan and credit differ

 However, from a legal point of view, a loan is defined in such a way that its object is only funds and is regulated by the Consumer Credit Act.
 A loan can only be granted to you by entities authorised to do business, usually banks, on the basis of a loan agreement.
 The validity of a credit agreement begins with its conclusion and is therefore a consensual contract.
 By signing a credit agreement, you undertake to repay the amount borrowed within a given period of time, together with interest.

 On the other hand, the subject of a loan can be anything and is regulated by the Civil Code.
 Anyone can grant you a loan on the basis of a loan agreement.
-This differs from a loan agreement in that it only comes into force after the actual delivery of the subject matter of the agreement – it is therefore a real contract.
+This differs from a loan agreement in that it only comes into force when the subject matter of the agreement is actually handed over – it is therefore a real contract.
 In the case of a loan agreement, you undertake to return the item within an agreed period of time.

 How loan repayment works